Turfjs/turf/CONTRIBUTING.md

 [turfjs.org](http://turfjs.org/) is managed in a [separate repo](https://github.com/Turfjs/turf-www) with its own [contributing guide](https://github.com/Turfjs/turf-www/blob/master/CONTRIBUTING.md).

 ## Other Dependencies
-- Turf uses [Yarn](https://yarnpkg.com) and [lerna](https://lernajs.io/) during the testing, packaging and publishing process.
+- Turf uses [pnpm](https://pnpm.io/) and [lerna](https://lernajs.io/) during the testing, packaging and publishing process.
-  - Lerna will be automatically installed when you run `npm install` in the root directory.
+  - Lerna and pnpm will be automatically installed when you run `npm install` in the root directory.
-  - Yarn will need to be installed on your computer, installers are available via the yarn website.

 ## Financial contributions